 Remove the other cake from its pan and place very gently on top of the frosted layer, lined side up.
 Peel off the liner gently and dollop on the remaining frosting.
 Spread it all over the top and down the sides if desired.

-To make slicing easier refrigerate the cake for at least 30 minutes before cutting into it.
-Cover leftovers tightly and store in the fridge for up to 5 days.
+Cover leftovers tightly and store in the fridge for up to 7 days.